Shockblack/Shockblack.github.io/about.md

 Another passion of mine that dates most of my life is video games.
 The first video game I played was the legendary Club Penguin back before I could properly multiply.
 By the age of 14, I competed in my first invite-only tournament.
-By 15 I was traveling to LANs and apart of a Tier 3 team while competing against some of the best players in the world.
+By 15 I was traveling to LANs and a part of a Tier 3 team while competing against some of the best players in the world.
 I even got an acknowledgement by one of the tournament organizers for being a young rising star which was pretty cool 😁.

 After a hiatus in competing due to burnout in my second year of high school, I founded my school's Esports club.